What is a Member Community?

 Member Communities can be created by completing the online application form.
-The community's name, goals and at least 10 AAPM&R members are needed to submit the application.
+The community's name, goals/objectives, and at least 10 AAPM&R members are needed to submit the application.
 You will also need to provide a 1-3 sentence summary of your proposed community so that other members can better understand your community.
 Members can utilize the Member Directory to identify member names and email addresses.

 How do I become a member and/or participate?